martin-henz/martin-henz/_posts/2022-05-28-lexical-addressing.md

 a technique to optimize name lookup such that the compiler predicts the position where the value can be found.
 This is possible because in lexical scoping, the structure of the environment exactly matches the structure of nested scopes.
+Similar to the previous post, I proceed in two
+steps: First I present
+[an implementation](https://share.sourceacademy.org/ry9xw) that retains the list structure of environments, and then I show how arrays can be used to further speed up environment lookup and prepare our machine for heap allocation.

-The following example, taken from SICP 5.5.6, illustrates the idea.
+The following example, taken from SICP 5.5.6, illustrates the idea of lexical addressing.
 ``` js
 ((x, y) =>
    (a, b, c, d, e) =>